 GROUP is designed to increase the diversity of the academic pipeline in the discipline, particularly at UNC Charlotte, by recruiting a diverse group of undergraduates to the philosophy department’s MA program in Ethics and Applied Philosophy.
 We are committed to diversifying the discipline because of the philosophical importance of valuing different standpoints and experiences for the investigation and creation of knowledge.

-Our M.A. program is housed in an interdisciplinary and intertraditional department, with teaching strengths and regular course offerings in areas such as Caribbean philosophy, Latin American and U.S. Latinx philosophy, Indigenous studies, feminist philosophy, critical philosophy of race, U.S. pragmatism, Marxism, healthcare ethics, philosophy of biology, global ethics, aesthetics, pop culture studies, and continental philosophy.
+Our M.A. program is housed in an interdisciplinary and intertraditional department, with teaching strengths and regular course offerings in areas such as Caribbean philosophy, Africana Philosophy, Latin American and U.S. Latinx philosophy, Indigenous philosophy, feminist philosophy, critical philosophy of race, U.S. pragmatism, Marxism, healthcare ethics, philosophy of biology, global ethics, aesthetics, pop culture studies, and continental philosophy.

-This year's virtual workshop will be held on October 27–28, 2021, via Zoom (schedule listed below).
-Students will be introduced to the life of philosophy in the department by attending a philosophy colloquium showcasing some of our recent graduates, a visit to one of our philosophy graduate seminars, and a graduate program application workshop.
-We will also organize some opportunities for prospective students to speak with our graduate faculty, and provide a general setting for prospective students to investigate what it means to pursue a graduate degree in Philosophy at UNC Charlotte.
+This year's workshop will be held on Monday, October 17th, 2022 on UNC Charlotte's main campus.
+Students will be introduced to the life of the department by attending a campus tour, a visit to one of our philosophy graduate seminars, an opportunity to meet with our current MA students, and a graduate program application workshop.
+We will also organize some one-on-one opportunities for prospective students to speak with our graduate faculty, and provide a general setting for prospective students to investigate what it means to pursue a graduate degree in Philosophy at UNC Charlotte.

-We welcome attendees from any underrepresented group(s) who are considering applying to graduate school in philosophy for Spring 2022 or 2022–23.
-Attendees are welcome to join us for all sessions or only select sessions.
+We welcome attendees from any underrepresented group(s) who are considering applying to graduate school in philosophy for Spring 2023 or 2023–24.

-If you have any questions, please feel free to contact the Department of Philosophy's Graduate Program Director, Dr. Lisa Rasmussen at firstname.lastname@example.org.
+If you have any questions, please feel free to contact the Department of Philosophy's Graduate Program Director, Dr. Andrea Pitts at email@example.com.